dressedinblack5/rk-r65/README.md

 Briefly.
 I just acquired this beauty from MercadoLibre.com.ar and sadly noticed RK official site no longer maintain a functional software, since @sdk66's BROKE MY KIBI I remapped both ISO and RGB matrix layout based on recent QMK documentation.

-This version relates to VID:PID 342d:e480 device, most likely lastest Latinoamerican releases this year AFAIK.
+This version relates to 342d:e480 device, most likely lastest Latinoamerican releases this year AFAIK.

-This batch also seems not to provide VIA, VIAL, kanata (Linux), RK support, although Chromium based browsers manage to detect it (Firefox needs WebHID extension installed) and ```VIA_ENABLE = yes``` entry is set in rules.mk, it DOESN'T WORK ANYMORE!
+This batch also seems not to provide VIA, VIAL, SOCD, OpenRGB, SignalRGB, eruption (Linux), kanata (Linux), RK software support, although Chromium based browsers manage to detect it (Firefox needs WebHID extension installed) and ```VIA_ENABLE = yes``` entry is set in rules.mk, it DOESN'T WORK ANYMORE!

 *Major efforts are subject to keycode Deprecation Notices made by QMK as they mention on 11/2024 changelog, and RGB matrix layout fix to respective keys/values.
 You are always encouraged to visit their [site](https://docs.qmk.fm/) for further customizing.
 Also you can always use this firmware as a rollback point, as long as it contains stock settings with funtional knob, state leds, Mac layout and all 43 defined RGB animations working properly.*